 Academic advising at SAS is facilitated by counselors and faculty.
-Each year in the spring, counselors meet with students in small groups to discuss course options for the following school year.
+Each year in the spring, counselors meet with students in small groups to discuss course options for the following high school year.
 Students are encouraged to speak with their current teachers regarding the most appropriate course for them in each subject area, and counselors assist students with maintaining a manageable and balanced load.

 Standardized testing occurs at all four grade levels.
 Freshmen take the Measures of Academic Progress (MAP) in the fall and spring and they take the PSAT 8/9 in October.
 In October, sophomores take the Pre-ACT while our Juniors take the PSAT/NMQAT.
 In the middle of the junior year and beginning of the senior year, students register for the ACT and/or SAT.
 SAS is a college board testing site.
 SAS recommends that students begin their preparation for college admission tests in the second half of the Junior year.